maximilian-lever/front-end-test-gatsby/README.md

 The aim of this test is to ensure that you can style react/gatsby pages using scss modules

+## The project
+- You need to build the POSTS template/page, see visual here : https://www.figma.com/file/dkR892Zpog7LMBq0Ho2Lgq/Wireframing-Copy?node-id=0%3A1
+- Build it using the Mobile first approach, utilsing media queries for Tablet and Desktop
+- Our clients some times only provide desktop visuals and leave the responsive to us
+- You will need to make this page responsive using html/scss
+- Dont worry about builing too many components
+- Below is a scaffold project, where you can work on index.js

 ## Installation:
 1. Clone the repo
 2. Run ```yarn install```